qua-platform/qua-libs/Tutorials/intro-to-octave/README.md

    1. Creates a `calibration_db.json` file where the calibration parameters will be updated
    2. Adds the octave devices to the octave_config object
    3. Sets the port mapping for each OPX-octave pair

-   * Note: the default is to use only one octave.
-If you have more than one use the flag `more_than_one_octave=True`, enter the `set_octave.py` file and modify the relevant parameters under this flag.

 3. `octave_settings` function:
-   1. Sets the clock.
-The default is internal.
+   1. Sets the octave's clock in.
-      1. If you want to use an external, use the flag `external_clock=True` and set the relevant external clock frequency.
-         2. If you want to use the clock from the OPT use the `ClockType.Buffered`.
-      * Note: the above is related to configuring clock in.
-The Octave's clock out is fixed to 1GHz.
+      * Note: The Octave's clock out is fixed to 1GHz.
    2. Sets the up-converters modules.
-      1. LO  - The default LO source is internal.
-If you want to use an external LO you need to enter `set_octave.py` file and change the LO to the relevant external one (LO1, LO2, LO3, LO4 or LO5)
-         Note: setting the LO frequency may be done only if LO source is internal.
-      2. Gain - The default is zero gain.
-You can change it by entering `set_octave.py` file and modify the relevant command
-      3. Trigger - The default is on.
-You can change it by entering `set_octave.py` file and modify the relevant command
       * Note: the 4 options for the trigger are: on, off, trig_normal and trig_inverse.
    3. Sets the down-converters modules
-      1. The default is:
-         1. connecting RF1 -> RF1in, RF2 -> RF2in
-         2. The LO source for down converter module 1 is internal.
-You can change it by entering `set_octave.py` file and modify the relevant command.
-      2. If using down-converter module 2 don't forget to connect the LO to Dmd2LO in the back panel
+      * Note: If using down-converter module 2 don't forget to connect the LO to Dmd2LO in the back panel
    4. Calibration:
-      1. It is set to True by default
+      * Note: It is set to True by default